Promoting an API to the Next Environment

 The platform includes an add-on feature, Lifecycle Coordinator, which allows the Administrator to define a one-way topology that includes a chain of environments reflecting the development lifecycle.
 For example, the topology chain could be from Development to Testing to Staging to Production.
 Each environment is a separate installation of the developer portal.

 Lifecycle Coordinator is a standalone user interface that's installed separately.
-The new feature also includes modifications to the developer portal user interface to allow the API Admin to promote an API to the next environment.
+This feature also includes modifications to the developer portal user interface to allow the API Admin to promote an API to the next environment.

 Within the Lifecycle Coordinator, the authorized user can:

 - Define and manage the environment topology (two or more environments in a unidirectional chain).

-- Set up processing rules that are executed when an API is promoted from one specific environment to the next.
+- Set up processing rules that are executed when an app or API is promoted from one specific environment to the next.
 For example:

-- A rule might change the target URL host for the physical services when an API is promoted from Staging to Production.
+- A rule might change the target URL host for the physical services when an app or API is promoted from Staging to Production.

-- A rule might deploy an API to different deployment zones in the Production environment depending on the PCI compatibility of the API.
+- A rule might deploy an app or API to different deployment zones in the Production environment depending on the PCI compatibility of the resource.

 - A rule might define an approval required for the resource to be promoted to the next environment.
 If approval is required, the resource will be in a Promotion Pending state until the promotion is approved.

 This feature includes a user permission specifically for the user who manages the Lifecycle Coordinator.

 Within the developer portal user interface, the new feature allows the API Admin or Business Admin to promote an API from the current environment to the next step in the environment topology.

-When the user in the developer portal promotes the API, the API is passed to the Lifecycle Coordinator.
+When the user in the developer portal promotes the app or API, it is passed to the Lifecycle Coordinator.
 The next steps are governed by the process set up in the Lifecycle Coordinator.
 For example, if a manual approval is required, approval is requested.
 If processing rules are in place, the rules are applied to the data before it is promoted to the next environment.
 The status of the promotion request is reflected in the developer portal user interface; for example, Promoted or Promotion Pending.